ashmita14/ashmita14/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am currently a graduate student of Physics at Indiana University, Indianapolis.
+I am currently a graduate student of Physics at Indiana University, Indianapolis (previously IUPUI).

 - My research interests lie broadly in the field of theoretical and computational physics, with emphasis on gravity, dark matter and quantum systems.
 - I am currently working on studying the interaction of patch potentials of a conductor plate with an optically trapped quantum dot in a harmonic potential, placed approximately 200nm above the plate.